imagine

 Because we are structured differently in this way, the result is an unweighted 4.0 GPA which allows all students to receive the benefit of AP-level work.

-Many of our courses are honors-level in terms of depth and scope.
-What makes a Waldorf Education unique is the way in which the curriculum is delivered.
-Students take short intensive blocks in core subjects every year.
-This fosters healthy cognitive development by revisiting core academic themes from year to year, unfolding progressive layers of complexity as the students mature.
 Students are rigorously challenged at every level.
 Our science curriculum emphasizes an experiential learning process known as phenomenological observation.
 Students actively engage in experiments and come to conclusions through their own thinking, verifying what can be found in textbooks.
 This approach allows our students exposure to both fundamental and advanced topics with deeper understanding from integration of experience and thinking.
 English and history courses expose them to classics and original historical texts in place of standard textbooks.

 Show More